-The MC4EB and the NTIA review proposed telemetry systems for compliance with applicable technical standards.
+The MCEB and the NTIA review proposed telemetry systems for compliance with applicable technical standards.
 For the UHF and SHF telemetry bands, the current revisions of the following standards are considered applicable:

 - a.
 RCC Document IRIG 106, Telemetry Standards; - b.
 MIL-STD-461; - c.
-NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management (also referred to as the NTIA Red Book).
+NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management.

 Applications for certification are also thoroughly checked in many other ways, including necessary and occupied bandwidths, modulation characteristics, reasonableness of output power, correlation between output power and amplifier type, and antenna type and characteristics.
 The associated receiver normally must be specified or referenced.
-The characteristics of the receiver and transmit and receive antennas are also verified.
+The characteristics of the receiver are also verified.